-Under the requirements of the TPB it is essential that registered agents are able to abide by and demonstrate their knowledge of the Tax Agents Services Act (TASA), including the Code of Professional Conduct as part of the requirements for registration and to be able to meet their statutory obligations in relation to the provision of tax agent services.
+The TPB considers it essential a registered agent can demonstrate their knowledge of the Tax Agents Services Act (TASA).
+This includes the Code of Professional Conduct as part of the requirements for registration and to be able to meet their statutory obligations in relation to the provision of tax agent services.

-This course provides background and information on TASA 2009 and how it applies to financial advisers.
-The course also covers registration requirements, transitional provisions, the Code of Professional Conduct and administrative sanctions and penalties available to the TPB.
+The course provides background and information on TASA 2009 and how it applies to financial advisers.
+The course also covers registration requirements, transitional provisions, the Code of Professional Conduct, and administrative sanctions and penalties available to the TPB.

-Please note: Kaplan’s subject Tax for Financial Advising is a Board approved course in Australian taxation law and therefore includes a component in the TASA, including the Code.
+Please note: Kaplan Professional’s subject Tax for Financial Advising is a Board approved course in Australian taxation law.
+Therefore, it encompasses a component in the TASA, including the Code.

 This course comprises of one e-learning module with four units: